How To Choose A Mattress That Will Keep Your Back Healthy

 Now this obviously isn't easy to do.

-A far better option is to buy a mattress from a company that offer a free home trial period.
+So a far better option is to buy a mattress from a company that offer a free home trial period.

 As after a couple of months of sleeping on a new mattress at home you'll know for sure whether you have made the right choice or not.